nditech/demgames/README.md

     Error: Access to fetch at 'http://localhost:9000/api/game' from origin 'http://localhost:8083' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

     Fix: You need to install cors extension in google chrome to enable cross-origin resource sharing.

-    Remember to run `npm install` before running any part of the application.

 ### Contribution